ibm-cloud-docs/EventStreams/eventstreams025.md

 Follow the instructions in the [README.md ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-nodejs-console-sample){:new_window} file for that project to build and run the sample.

 ------------
-Event Streams provides a REST API to help connect your existing systems to your Event Streams Kafka cluster.
+{{site.data.keyword.messagehub}}  provides a REST API to help connect your existing systems to your{{site.data.keyword.messagehub}}  Kafka cluster.
 Using the API, you can integrate Event Streams with any system that supports RESTful APIs.

-The REST producer API is a scalable REST interface for producing messages to Event Streams over a secure HTTP endpoint.
-Send event data to Event Streams, utilize Kafka technology to handle data feeds, and take advantage of Event Streams features to manage your data.
+The REST producer API is a scalable REST interface for producing messages to {{site.data.keyword.messagehub}}  over a secure HTTP endpoint.
+Send event data to {{site.data.keyword.messagehub}} , utilize Kafka technology to handle data feeds, and take advantage of {{site.data.keyword.messagehub}} features to manage your data.

 Use the API to connect existing systems to Event Streams, such as IBM Z mainframe systems with IBM z/OS Connect, systems using IBM DataPower Gateway, and so on.
-Create produce requests from your systems into Event Streams, including specifying the message key, headers, and the topics you want to write messages to.
+Create produce requests from your systems into {{site.data.keyword.messagehub}} , including specifying the message key, headers, and the topics you want to write messages to.

-Producing messages using REST
+## Producing messages using REST
+{: #rest_produce_messages}

 Use the producer API to write messages to topics.
 To be able to produce to a topic, you must have the following available: